 If a host animal has certain bloodborne infections (such as the bacteria that cause Lyme disease), the tick may ingest the pathogen and become infected.
 If that tick later feeds on a human, that human can become infected.

-How can I protect myself from ticks?
+How can I protect myself and my pets from ticks?

 - Walk in the center of trails and avoid contact with brushy areas.